ogupte/trope/README.md

     }
 });
 ```
-or pass in a separate function
+or pass it in as a separate function
 ```javascript
 var Animal = Trope(function (name) {
         this.name = name;